azureossd/azureossd.github.io/_posts/2024-05-16-Preventing-File-Locks-Azure-Container-Apps.md

 ---

 ## Overview
-In this blog we will review a common file locking sencario incountered when using run container apps that mount Azure File Storage.
+In this blog we will review a common file locking scenario incountered when using run container apps that mount Azure File Storage.

 ## Problem
 Whenever you deploy a new revision you might notice that the revision is failing due to certain files being locked, for example: